Aircraft hijacking: On-board security

 In the history of hijackings, most incidents involved planes being forced to land at a certain destination with demands.
 As a result, commercial airliners adopted a "total compliance" rule which taught pilots and cabin crew to comply with the hijackers' demands.
 Crews advise passengers to sit quietly to increase their chances of survival.
 The ultimate goal is to land the plane safely and let the security forces handle the situation.
 The FAA suggested that the longer a hijacking persisted, the more likely it would end peacefully with the hijackers reaching their goal.
 Although total compliance is still relevant, the events of September 11 changed this paradigm as this technique cannot prevent a murder-suicide hijacking.

 After the September 11 attacks, it became evident that each hijacking situation needs to be evaluated on a case-by-case basis.
 Cabin crew, now aware of the severe consequences, have a greater responsibility for maintaining control of their aircraft.
 Most airlines also give crew members training in self-defense tactics.
 Ever since the 1970s, crew are taught to be vigilant for suspicious behaviour.
 For example, passengers who have no carry-on luggage, or are standing next to the cockpit door with fidgety movements.
 There have been various incidents when crew and passengers intervened to prevent attacks: on December 22, 2001, Richard Reid attempted to ignite explosives on American Airlines Flight 63.
 In 2009, on Northwest Flight 253, Umar Farouk Abdulmutallab attempted to detonate explosives sewn into his underwear.
 In 2012, the attempted hijacking of Tianjin Airlines Flight 7554 was stopped when cabin crew placed a trolley in-front of the cockpit door and asked passengers for help.

-American Airlines Flight 11

-In the September 11 attacks, crew on one of the hijacked planes went beyond their scope of training by informing the airline ground crew about the events on board.
-In separate phone calls, Amy Sweeney and Betty Ong provided information on seat numbers of the attackers and passenger injuries.
-This helped authorities identify them.